computationalgeography/lue/source/framework/api/python/doc/readme.md

 Goals:
 - Keep the amount of code needed to get the Python package working correctly and conveniently as small as possible
-- Keep the amount of documentation needed as small as possible
+- Keep the amount of (public) documentation needed as small as possible
 - Code that is useful for language bindings, including the public C++ API, should be concentrated in a library (lue/framework/api/cxx).
 All non-C++ language binding should be based on the C++ public API.